The Origins of the Shikinen Sengu at Ise Jingu: Emperor Tenmu's Ambition

 (2) the spiritual unification of the powerful clans, including those who supported his regime.

 In the early 7th century, Prince Umayado (Prince Shōtoku), who built Horyuji Temple, laid the ideological foundations of imperial rule through reforms such as the Twelve Cap and Rank System and the Seventeen-Article Constitution, which emphasized governance centered on the emperor.
 These ideas were later developed through policies such as thPublic Land and People System.
 Building on this accumulated framework, Emperor Tenmu established the practical foundations of a centralized state by promulgating the Asuka Kiyomihara Code.
+This legislative system was based on Ritsu (penal codes) and Ryo (administrative laws), forming the essential framework of the Ritsuryo state

 At the same time, Emperor Tenmu sought to unite the nation spiritually.
 From ancient times, clans throughout Japan had revered the sun as a divine power.
 Emperor Tenmu defined this sun deity as Amaterasu Ōmikami, the ancestral goddess of the imperial house, enshrined her at Ise Jingu, and established her worship as a state ritual.
 To ensure the lasting presence of this sacred power, he instituted the Shikinen Sengu, a national ceremony in which the shrine is ritually renewed every 20 years.